lucamaci0/Maci-Giacobbe-Buda-Meziane/esercizio 29-08/rag_or_search/docs/index.rst

 ..
-RAG, search and math agent documentation master file, created by sphinx-quickstart on Fri Aug 29 12:45:08 2025.
+RAG, search and solve math documentation master file, created by sphinx-quickstart on Mon Sep  1 11:35:32 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RAG, search and math agent documentation
+RAG, search and solve math documentation
 ========================================

 Add your content using ``reStructuredText`` syntax.
 See the